How Can You Add Batteries To An Existing Solar System?

 The worst part is – the Powerwall only has a warranty of ten years (as do most other solar battery manufacturers).
 So it might reach the end of its lifespan before he’s even recouped his investment.

 In conclusion?
-It’s expensive, but you can add batteries to an existing solar system.
+Adding batteries to an existing solar system is expensive.
+You can calculate your potential savings with our “add battery” calculator.
 Don’t expect it to make financial sense unless you are on a time-of-use tariff or until solar battery prices drop significantly.
-Until then, the best bang for buck for most people is a roof full of solar.
+Until then, the best bang for buck for most people is a roof full of solar panels.

 >> Next: “Battery ready” solar systems, and how to buy one >>